pseudorocks/InDesignImageRenamer_PageNumber/README.md

-# InDesign Image Renamer Script
+# InDesign Image Page Number Renamer Script

 This script renames linked image files in Adobe InDesign based on the page number.
 It adds a prefix in the format "Page_XXXX - " (where "XXXX" is the zero-padded page number) to the file name.